Algorithm Design and Stronger Guarantees for the Improving Multi-Armed Bandits Problem: Using Strength of Concavity

 \subsection{Algorithm Family}

-We will now define our algorithm family.
 Each algorithm in the family, $\textit{PTRR}_\alpha$ for fixed $\alpha$, is a slightly modified version of Algorithm $1$ in \cite{pmlr-v272-blum25a}.
-While playing arm $i$, we keep pulling it as long as $ f_i(t_i)\geq m\Bigl(\frac{t_i}{\tau}\Bigr)^\alpha, $ where $\tau$ is set to $T-k$ and $t_i$ denotes the number of pulls of $i$ so far.
+While playing arm $i$, we keep pulling it as long as $ f_i(t_i)\geq m\Bigl(\frac{t_i}{\tau}\Bigr)^\alpha, $ where $\tau$ is an internal horizon parameter (set to $T-k$ when $T$ is known), $m$ is an approximation of the maximum final pull, and $t_i$ denotes the number of pulls of $i$ so far.
 When the inequality first fails, we abandon $i$ and move to a uniformly random new arm, repeating until time $T$.
-In this section, we focus on the cumulative reward $R$; we will use the estimated best arm $\hat{i}$ in Section~\ref{sec:bothworlds}.
+In this section, we focus on the cumulative reward $R$ accumulated by the algorithm.
+We will study the estimated best arm $\hat{i}$ in Section~\ref{sec:bothworlds}.\looseness-1

 \begin{definition} Define the family of algorithms $\textit{PTRR}$ as $ \{ \textit{PTRR}_\alpha: \alpha \in (0,1] \},$ where $\textit{PTRR}_\alpha$ ($\alpha$-Power-Thresholded Round Robin) is Algorithm~\ref{alg:ptrr}. \end{definition}